Skip to main content

 Next Topic: Vision-Language Models (VLMs) Cheat Sheet

-Vector embeddings transform complex data—text, images, audio—into numerical representations in high-dimensional space where semantic similarity becomes geometric proximity.
+Vector embeddings transform complex data—text, images, audio, video—into numerical representations in high-dimensional space where semantic similarity becomes geometric proximity.
 They power modern AI applications from semantic search to retrieval-augmented generation (RAG), enabling machines to understand meaning rather than just match keywords.
 The key insight: distance metrics in embedding space directly measure conceptual similarity, allowing algorithms to find related items without exact string matching.
-Modern advances including multi-vector late interaction, instruction-tuned embeddings, and Matryoshka Representation Learning have pushed retrieval accuracy and efficiency to new heights.
-Understanding embedding dimensions, distance metrics, indexing strategies, and the full retrieval pipeline is essential for building efficient, production-scale AI systems.
+In 2025–2026, the embedding landscape has been reshaped by all-modality models like Gemini Embedding 2 and Voyage 4, mixture-of-experts architectures that cut active-parameter costs by 40%, and asymmetric retrieval patterns that embed documents and queries with different-sized models sharing a compatible vector space.
+Understanding dimensions, distance metrics, indexing strategies, quantization tradeoffs, and the full retrieval pipeline is essential for building efficient, production-scale AI systems.

 What This Cheat Sheet Covers